click for accessibility tool

 We will also develop new landscaping and greenery on the eastern boundary of the estate at Green Lane to improve the local environment and our neighbours’ views

-Yes, we are committed to maintaining an open dialogue with all our tenants about our plans to redevelop the estate and how the proposals might affect them in the future.
-Dependent on space requirements and timings, existing tenants will be able to lease space in the redeveloped estate.
-Our team is providing regular support to the tenants, including advising on potential relocation plans as needed.
+Yes, we are committed to maintaining an open dialogue with all our custmoers occupying the site about our plans to redevelop the estate and how the proposals might affect them in the future.
+Dependent on space requirements and timings, existing customers will be able to lease space in the redeveloped estate.
+Our team is providing regular support to the customers, including advising on potential relocation plans as needed.

 You can also visit the project homepage where you can find more detailed information and visual images of our plans to create a modern industrial centre.
 If you would like to get in touch with us, you can do so via the contact form on the website.

-Following the submission of the planning application we will continue to engage with residents, sharing key project updates, responding to enquiries as needed and promoting the council’s statutory consultation.
+Following the submission of the outline planning application we will continue to engage with residents, sharing key project updates, responding to enquiries as needed and promoting the council’s statutory consultation.
+Once we submit the detailed planning application we will inform residents and offer a further opportunity for them give their feedback.